Matsushima

 When traveling to rural areas, people tend to have preconceived notions that they will need a car or that public transportation such as trains and buses will be infrequent.

-However, Matsushima is about 40 minutes from Sendai , and each tourist spot can be easily reached on foot .
+However, Matsushima is about 40 minutes from Sendai, , and each tourist spot can be easily reached on foot .

-Why not consider Matsushima, one of Japan's Three Most Viewed Scenic Spots, as your travel destination?
+As depicted in the anime, you can easily enjoy sightseeing using public transportation.
+How about Matsushima, one of Japan's Three Most Viewed Places, as your travel destination?

 Other articles